Kate Bush: 2022–present: Resurgence and continued honours

 Bush's 1985 single "Running Up That Hill" gained newfound popularity in May 2022 after it was incorporated into the plot of the fourth season of the Netflix series Stranger Things.
 It became the most streamed song on Spotify in the United States, the United Kingdom, Ireland, Canada, Australia, New Zealand and globally.
-Winona Ryder, who plays the character Joyce Byers on Stranger Things, said she had pushed for the song to be on the show: "I've been obsessed with her since I was a little girl.
+Winona Ryder, who played the character Joyce Byers in Stranger Things, said she had pushed for the song to be on the show: "I've been obsessed with her since I was a little girl.
 I've also for the last seven years been dropping hints on set wearing my Kate Bush T-shirts."
 According to The Guardian, "Running Up That Hill" has become particularly popular with members of Generation Z, who were not born when the song was first released, and it has appeared in numerous videos on the social media platform TikTok.
-Bush released a statement praising Stranger Things and saying the resurgence was "really exciting".
+Bush released a statement praising Stranger Things and saying the resurgence was "really exciting."

 On 10 June 2022, "Running Up That Hill" reached number two on the UK singles chart, surpassing its peak of number three in 1985.
 It was the most popular track of the week in the UK, ahead of "As It Was" by Harry Styles, but a pre-existing chart rule penalised older songs that are streamed.
 The Chart Supervisory Committee responded by giving the record an exemption from the "accelerated chart ratio" rule due to its ongoing sales resurgence.

 On 17 June, the song reached number one in the UK, making it Bush's second UK number one.
 It broke three UK chart records in the process.
 With 44 years since her last number one, "Wuthering Heights" in 1978, Bush surpassed Tom Jones's 42-year gap between number ones and replaced Cher as the oldest female solo chart-topping artist at 63 years and 11 months.
 Bush also achieved the record for a single with the longest period taken to reach number one, beating the previous record, held by "Last Christmas" by Wham!, by a year.